-- A: The Crime Records Office solely provides you with a copy of the report submitted to our Department.
+- A: The Crime Records Unit solely provides you with a copy of the report submitted to our Bureau.
 If you have any questions regarding the officer’s report, you may contact the Police officer that generated the report at (956) 681-2000.

 - Q: How soon can I get a copy of my report?

-- A: Depending on the volume of daily requests, most reports are available the same day.
-If reports will take longer to produce, you will be notified when you may come by and pick up the copy of your report.
+- A: Due to the volume of requests, the information may or may not be available for the public at the time requested.
+If this should occur, the information will be released at the earliest convenience.
+You will be notified at the time of your request when you may come by and pick up the copy of your request.

 - Q: How can I know if an accident report is available and how much does it cost to get a copy?